bksureshkumar/cloudbuild/ci-cd-java/readme.md

 Give a name for the trigger(ex: simple-microservice-build-trigger), select the Source Repository(ex: simple_micro_service),  select the Branch to ".*", Build configuration to /cloudbuild.yaml and click Create.

+Click the the Triggers menu to see all the triggers created before.

 ![](images/cloudbuild_trigger.png)
 To manually trigger the build, click "Run trigger"